-Another demographic of patients who are visually impaired are those who are fully blind.
+Another demographic of patients who are visually impaired is those who are fully blind.
 They utilize various assistive features that include Braille and screen readers that help read the content of a webpage.

 The website’s components include the website’s images, alt tags, and headings.
 You must provide accurate form labels in the website’s code or navigating and finding needed information is difficult.
 It is also helpful for forms patients fill out on a website.
 If required fields are not appropriately tagged, the experience can be frustrating.